6. Specifics of Employment Contracts for Foreigners

 The employer must communicate to the Portuguese labour authorities, through electronic form:

-a) The execution of a labour contract with a foreign or expatriate worker, prior to the beginning of its execution;
+(a) The execution of a labour contract with a foreign or expatriate employee, prior to the beginning of its execution;

 (b) The labour contract’s termination, 15 days thereafter.